 Right here in Hood River, a small tea shop has turned your morning routine into an art.
 Focusing on building their teas out of organic, fair trade products, they are bringing rich flavors from around the world home with farmer direct relationships.
 Their own line of herbal wellness teas will nourish you, and house blends like Warm Hugs and Gorge Sunrise are sure to make your day a little brighter.

-This roastery has combined their favorite things by being a big advocate within the biking community and also making a mean cup of coffee to fuel whatever adventure you might be going on.
+This roaster has combined their favorite things by being a big advocate within the biking community as well as making a mean cup of coffee to fuel whatever adventure you might be going on.
 Based out of Hood River, 10 Speed grew out of a commitment to responsible sourcing practices and micro batch roasting.
+The best part?
+You can get 10 Speed right at our base before or after your rafting adventure.